Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==

 = 1.3.3 =
-* Added support for cyclic references between content-types
+* Added support for cyclic references between content-types (an example: parent page, ACF page_reference, etc)
 * Changed behaviour of `Clone` button.
 Now while cloning smartling connector plugin is looking for references to link content
 * Changed the way smartling connector works with Upload queue
  * Upload executes in two phases.
 First phase is lookup for references and creation of needed submissions.
 Second phase is just upload